-The daily global data used to apply the IEF model cover the period January 22nd - June 9th, 2020 (namely 140 days from the date of the onset of the pandemic, at that date not yet officially declared by the WHO).
+The daily global data used to apply the IEF model cover the period January 22 - May 15, 2020 (so 115 days from the date of the onset of the pandemic, at that date not yet officially declared by the WHO).

-Based on these data, the resulting classification by phases of the pandemic is as follows: P1 (accelerated growth) extends from January $22^{nd}$ to the first inflection point of the variable ka (active cases), i.e. to the peak of the daily increase in active cases, corresponding to t = 100 (April 30th); P2 (slow growth) covers the period up to the peak of the pandemic (t = 129, corresponding to May 29th), when the daily theoretical increase in the active cases becomes zero; P3 (slow decline) marks a regression of the pandemic, up to the second inflection point, i.e. the time t = 159 (June 28th), when the daily variation will become negative; P4) (accelerated decrease) marks the period of the disappearance of the pandemic, where the daily variation becomes accentuate negative and the trajectory convex again.
-Figure 1a shows the pandemic dynamics at the global level.
+Based on these data, the resulting classification by phases of the pandemic is as follows: F1 (accelerated growth) extends from January 22 to the first inflection point of the variable ka (active cases), i.e. to the peak of the daily increase of active cases, corresponding to t =86 (April 15); F2 (slow growth) covered the period up to the peak of the pandemic (t = 110, corresponding to May 8), when the daily theoretical increase in active cases becomes zero; F3 (slow decline) marks a regression of the pandemic, up to the second inflection point, i.e. the time t = 134 (June 1), when the daily variation will become negative; F4) (accelerated decrease) marks the period of the disappearance of the pandemic, where the daily variation becomes accentuate negative and the trajectory convex again.
+In Figure 1a is shown the pandemic dynamics at the global level.